SergiuB/harmonia-astro/src/content/facilitators-en/ioanapavel.md

 Over time, I worked as an editor, teacher, and later as a psychologist and personal development counselor.
 Alongside this path, I pursued trainings in therapies such as EFT, Theta Healing, and Craniosacral Therapy.

-I wish to continue going deeper into the direction of body reset and body-based work, because I have come to understand that these practices can have a profound impact on real processes of healing and reconnection.
+I wish to continue going deeper into the direction of body reset and body-based work, because I have come to understand that these practices can have a profound impact on real processes of healing and reconnection with oneself.